Apache Flink Ecosystem Components Tutorial | Learn Flink

 - Local-FS – Local File System

-- HBase – NoSQL Database in Hadoop ecosystem
+- HBase – NoSQL Database in the Hadoop ecosystem

 - MongoDB – NoSQL Database